-1. Aims
+1. Aims 3

-2. Legislation and guidance 2
+2. Legislation and guidance

-3. Definitions
+3. Definitions 3

 4. Roles and responsibilities 3

-•

-5. SEN information report ∠
+5. SEN information report 4

-6. Monitoring arrangements 13
+6. Monitoring arrangements 12

-o.
-Monitoring unungements 10

 1. Aims

 Our SEN policy and information report aims to:

 - Set out how our school will support and make provision for pupils with special educational needs and Disabilities (SEND) - Explain the roles and responsibilities of everyone involved in providing for pupils with SEND - Ensure all young people in our schools have fair access to a curriculum that is relevant and purposeful in order to support their childhood transitioning to adulthood.